-formations) during Old Akkadian through Neo-Assyrian times.
+position in relation to Transtigridian "Ebla", noted: "It must be stated that Naram-Sin's Ebla, always mentioned together with Armanum, is in all likelihood not the north Syrian Ebla at all.
+There also existed a Transtigridian city by that name, attested (sometimes in composite or ethnic formations) during Old Akkadian through Neo-Assyrian times.
 Indicative of its location are the Nippur geographical list, which places Eb-laki among cities of the Transtigris, and unmistakable contexts of its Middle and Neo-Assyrian appearances and, especially, a passage in the geographical treatise known as "The Empire of Sargon of Akkad," basically a copy of an Old Babylonian composition but with interpolations and additions that reflect the time of Assurbanipal.
-There, in the enumeration of Transtigridian countries, which proceeds from north to south, one finds after $Arrap \square a$ and Lulubu and before Akkad (here the Diyala Valley) and Gutium the entry "from Ebla to Bit-Nanib is the land of the Armanians."
+There, in the enumeration of Transtigridian countries, which proceeds from north to south, one finds after Arrapha and Lulubu and before Akkad (here the Divala Valley) and Gutium the entry "from Ebla to Bit-Nanib is the land of the Armanians."
 We see here the same close connection between Armanum and Ebla, as in Naram-Sin's inscriptions.
 Ebla is the border-town of a region named for its capital, Armanum.
 For Naram-Sin, Armanum is the more important of the two...
 This was not the situation in northern Syria of the late third millennium, when Ebla dominated the region.
 To eliminate the discrepancy, Matthiae asserted that "it appears very probable that Armanum of the Akkadian inscriptions was Armi of the Eblaite inscriptions, and Armi, especially in the latest documents of Ibbi-Sipish [i.e. Ibbi-Zikir], appears clearly as the first city of the kingdom of Ebla."
-Armi was frequently mentioned in Ebla texts, but it was one of the 60-odd vassal city-states of Ebla, among the 20 or so more prominent ones but by no means outstanding in comparison with the rest",33
+Armi was frequently mentioned in Ebla texts, but it was one of the 60-odd vassal city-states of Ebla, among the 20 or so more prominent ones but by no means outstanding in comparison with the rest".

-Alfonso Archi, basing on Naram-Sin's information34, suggested to localize Armi/Armanum further north: "Armi(um) of the Eblaite documents and OAkk.
+Alfonso Archi, basing on Naram-Sin's information, suggested to localize Armi/ Armanum further north: "Armi(um) of the Eblaite documents and OAkk.
 Armanum must refer to the same city...
 The river on which Armanum lay had to be the Euphrates...
 As A.Otto has remarked, 'no Early Bronze Age citadels or fortresses situated on high natural hills had been found in Syria.... (until) the unexpected discovery of an Early Bronze Age building on the top of the citadel hill of Bazi'.
-If Armanum is Armi, the written sources from Ebla force us, however, to locate this city further north...," where "stands the high and large artificial mound of the citadel of Samasat (Samosat - the caital of Commagene destroyed Armānum and Ebla, the god Nergal, by means of (his) weapons opened the way for Narām- Sin, the mighty, and gave him Armānum and Ebla.
-Further, he gave to him the Amanus, the Cedar Mountain, and the Upper Sea. ...
-Narām-Sin, the mighty, conquered Armānum and Ebla.
-Further, from the side of the Euphrates River as far as (the city of) Ulišum, he smote the people whom the god Dagan had given to him for the first time. ...
-The god Dagan gave me Armānum and Ebla, and I captured Rīd-Adad, king of Armānum.
-(I 1-29, II 2-19, III 23-31).
+If Armanum is Armi, the written sources from Ebla force us, however, to locate this city further north...," where "stands the high and large artificial mound of the citadel of Samasat (Samosat - the caital of Commagene of the epoch of the Armenian Haykazun-Ervanduni Kingdom -E.D.) on the west bank of the river".

-33 Michael C. Astour, A Reconstruction of the History of Ebla (Part 2) - see: Eblaitica: Essays on the Ebla Archives and Eblaite Language, Volume 4, edited by Cyrus Herzl Gordon, Gary Rendsburg, Nathan H. Winter, Eisenbrauns, 2002, pp. 65-66.
+&lt;sup>34 Astour Michael C., A Reconstruction of the History of Ebla (Part 2) - see: Eblaitica: Essays on the Ebla Archives and Eblaite Language, Volume 4, edited by Cyrus Herzl Gordon, Gary Rendsburg, Nathan H. Winter, Eisenbrauns, 2002, pp. 65-66.